 For domestic travel.
 The CDC says to isolate for 5 days from the day your symptoms started.
 If you didn’t have symptoms, it’s from the day you tested positive.
 If possible, it’s best to delay travel for 10 days.

-If you do test positive abroad, you’ll want to isolate except to get health care.
+If you test positive abroad, you’ll want to isolate except to get health care.
 You’ll be cleared for travel once you test negative.

-Up-to-date COVID-19 vaccines can protect you from serious illness.
+Up-to-date COVID-19 vaccines can protect you from a serious illness.
 But talk to your doctor if you’re worried about getting sick when you travel.
 They’ll let you know if there’s more you can do to stay safe.